Parasomnia overlap disorder and status dissociatus

 Excessive sleepiness in narcolepsy is associated with repeated naps or lapses into sleep.
 Sleep tends to occur in boring or monotonous situations and may be temporarily forestalled by physical activity and mental stimulation.
 Following brief naps, the patient awakens refreshed.
 Sleep attacks occur on a background of essentially continuous drowsiness, and although the severity of sleepiness may vary considerably, remissions are exceedingly rare.
 Patients often report episodes of amnesia with "automatic behavior" during which they may carry out complex nonsensical activities, such as mixing inappropriate foods, writing nonsense words, or driving to the wrong destination or missing exits.
 Accidents due to sleepiness and automatic behavior may occur while driving or operating dangerous equipment.
 Sleepiness decreases with physical activity.

 Hypnagogic hallucinations are vivid perceptual experiences that occur at sleep onset, often associated with fear or dread.
-Hallucinations occurred more frequently and with more motor and multimodal manifestations in narcolepsy with cataplexy (59%) than in narcolepsy without cataplexy (28%) (66).
+Hallucinations occurred more frequently and with more motor and multimodal manifestations in narcolepsy with cataplexy (59%) than in narcolepsy without cataplexy (28%) (68).
 Sleep paralysis is a transient, generalized inability to move or to speak during the transition between sleep and wakefulness.
 The experiences are often frightening.
 In addition, patients with narcolepsy often report memory lapses, diplopia, blurred vision, and ptosis, all of which are probably consequences of chronic sleepiness.
-The predominant theta electroencephalography rhythm during sleep paralysis suggests that the brain during sleep paralysis is in a dreaming state (73).
+In a controlled study, memory processes were preserved in patients with narcolepsy type 1, and the authors concluded that memory complaints may not be associated with an objective memory deficit (85).
+Depression and attention deficits could explain the subjective memory complaints.
+The predominant theta electroencephalography rhythm during sleep paralysis suggests that the brain during sleep paralysis is in a dreaming state (75).

 Disrupted nocturnal sleep with frequent awakenings is common, a condition that worsens as age advances and may contribute to daytime sleepiness.
 Many patients report that narcolepsy seriously affects interpersonal, marital, work, and social relationships.